 - We also need to know how far you are prepared to travel to see a dog with a view to taking it on (bear in mind that all your children and present dog/s will need to go as well).

-- The next step is for the coordinator to pass your contact details on to the Home Vetter in your area.
+- The next step is for the coordinator to pass your contact details on to the Home Visitor in your area.
 They arrange to come out to see you (bringing one of their own dogs with them if possible), check your garden is adequately fenced and try to get an awareness for the kind of dog that would fit in with your family and your lifestyle.
-At the end of the visit (during which the Vetter will have filled in a detailed document), and assuming that you are suitable and still want to go ahead, you will be placed on the waiting list.
+At the end of the visit (during which the Visitor will have filled in a detailed document), and assuming that you are suitable and still want to go ahead, you will be placed on the waiting list.
 This is because not every dog we get in for rehoming is suitable for every home.

 - If you do adopt a Newfoundland from the Club, you are the legal owner and are responsible for all the dog's care, veterinary treatment and training.
 However, if you have made a mistake and do not want to keep the dog you MUST return it to the Newfoundland Club for further rehoming.
-This will also be included in your adoption document when you take the dog home.
+This stipluation will also be included in your adoption document when you take the dog home.

 - Those who adopt a dog are asked to make a monetary donation to Newfoundland Club Welfare so that we can continue to care for and treat the sick dogs that we have to take in.

-Anyone with a 'rehomed' Newfoundland is encouraged to join the Newfoundland Club and also to stay in touch with either the coordinators or the Home Vetter so that we know that all is going well or to address problems as they happen.
+Anyone with a 'rehomed' Newfoundland is encouraged to join the Newfoundland Club and also to stay in touch with either the coordinators or the Home Visitor so that we know that all is going well or to address problems as they happen.